Seriously – it is possible! Fibre foods do not have to be our enemy – they can be our friend.

 Well, other than the obvious point, which is to start eating lots more of the delicious foods that are good sources of fibre, it is also important to do the following:

-As we stated already, there are many, many sources of delicious fibre foods.
+As we stated already, ALL PLANTS contain fibre, and there are many, many sources of delicious fibre foods.
 However, these are some really heavy hitters that deliver in flavour, as well as in nutrition.

 This super fruit is full of vitamins C, E, B6, and K, as well as Potassium and Folate.